First Aid for People with HIV/AIDS

 Blood is the primary source of infection for HIV and is the major route of transmission in health care professionals and first responders.
 Whenever there is the possibility of contact with blood, health care workers (and bystanders) should take precautions to prevent contact with broken skin and mucous membranes (e.g., eyes and mouth).

-Routine Practices to prevent the spread of HIV are based on the principle that ALL blood, body fluids, secretions, and excretions are infectious.
+Routine Practices (universal precautions) to prevent the spread of HIV are based on the principle that ALL blood, body fluids, secretions, and excretions are infectious.
 These steps involve using personal protective equipment (PPE), such as gloves, gowns, masks, and eye-wear, when dealing with people’s blood and other blood-contaminated body fluids.

 Universal precautions in first aid